flashwing-04/showtime-website-project-archive/content/ss21/bachelor/b5-berlin-for-future/features.md

 The resulting goals are:
 - **Providing information**
 To solve the problem of lacking information and the speed with which one could get access to it, our first goal is to provide information.
 While providing information is a relatively simple task, we wanted to make sure people would find it interesting and engaging enough to keep coming back for more content without feeling overwhelmed by long texts.
-Thus, we decided to add a gamification elements.
+Thus, we decided to add a gamification element.
 - **Supporting networking**
 As our survey shows, there is quite a number of students willing to take action themselves, but they lack the time or means of easily finding communities in which they can participate.
 Therefore, our second goal is to connect numerous Berlin based organisations and communities with students and vice versa.